 - Economics of Substate Violence

 Current students should contact their academic advisor to obtain a master list of courses that count toward their concentration, as well as courses outside of SSP that have been approved to count toward their degree.

 Syllabi for many current and past courses are available to current and admitted students through Georgetown’s faculty database.
-Students who are looking for a syllabus that is not available there can reach out to the professor directly or to the Assistant Director of Faculty Services.
+Students who are looking for a syllabus that is not available there can reach out to the professor directly.

 SSP and the Consortium of Universities of the Washington Metropolitan Area

 Georgetown University is a member of the Consortium of Universities of the Washington Metropolitan Area.
 Students at colleges and universities within the consortium are eligible to enroll in courses at other universities, including The George Washington University, American University, and others.

 Security Studies Program students may enroll in Consortium courses which are not offered at Georgetown University and are pre-approved by the Director of Graduate Studies.
 Students interested in taking a course through the Consortium need to consult with their academic advisor prior to initiating the Consortium Course Approval process.
 Grades for approved Consortium courses will appear on the Georgetown SSP transcript and will count towards graduation requirements.
 However, it is important to note that the Consortium course grade will not be included in the cumulative GPA.